 In the role of Associate Dean for Finance and Administration, the successful candidate will develop critical operational and financial policies, systems, and initiatives essential to creating a sustainable business model for the School.
 The Associate Dean leads the development and annual updating of the School’s five-year strategic plan and participates in the presentation of this to University leadership.

-The Associate Dean will have operational oversight for the administrative areas of Finance, Human Resources, Payroll, Student Accounts, Campus Operations, Security, Institutional Research, and may include some oversight of Information Technology functions.
+The Associate Dean will have operational oversight for the administrative areas of Finance, Human Resources, Payroll, Student Accounts, Campus Operations, Security, and Information Technology.
 The selected candidate is responsible for promoting the ongoing learning and development of their staff and will serve as a key advisor to the Dean and members of the Dean’s senior management team.

 The Associate Dean for Finance and Operations is expected to occupy a prominent leadership role in the School and at the University level, to represent the School’s interests effectively, and collaborate with peers in the other schools and business units on enterprise-level administrative planning.